kevseto/SH-Code-Challenge/README.md

 Extra requirements would be:
-~~to un-highlight icons by tapping it a second time, and re-highlighting / un-hightlighting per respective tap.~~ to change the 'Next' button from a passive state to an active state once three icons are highlighted at the same time. to prevent the highlighting of more than three icons at a time.
+~~to un-highlight icons by tapping it a second time, and re-highlighting / un-hightlighting per respective tap.~~ to change the 'Next' button from a passive state to an active state once three icons are highlighted at the same time. (unable) to prevent the highlighting of more than three icons at a time. (unable)

+I updated the colour to be more compliant with AODA standards (AAA).
+I added text descriptions for text readers to identify icons.